-- The student must have completed all required courses and elective courses in which he/she enrolled, and have no outstanding I, X, or unresolved F grades. - D grades indicate poor performance and are not acceptable in clinical discipline coursework. - 3.
+- 1. The student must have completed all required courses and elective courses in which he/she enrolled, and have no outstanding I, X, or unresolved F grades. - 2.
+D grades indicate poor performance and are not acceptable in clinical discipline coursework. - 3.
 The student must have a cumulative GPA of at least 2.000. - 4.
+The student must successfully complete both parts of the NBDE and/ or the INBDE prior to graduation. - 5.
 The student must be formally recommended for the degree by the ULSD Faculty Assembly and by the Dean, and must be approved for the degree by the Board of Trustees.